shipitjs/shipit/packages/shipit-deploy/README.md

 Type: `String`

-Define a path to an empty directory where Shipit builds it's syncing source. **Beware to not set this path to the root of your repository as shipit-deploy cleans the directory at the given path as a first step.**
+Define a path to a directory where Shipit builds it's syncing source.

+> **Beware to not set this path to the root of your repository (unless you are set `keepWorkspace: true`) as shipit-deploy cleans the directory at the given path after successful deploy.**

+Here you have the following setup possibilities:

+- if you want to build and deploy from the directory with your repo:
+  - set `keepWorkspace: true` so that your workspace dir won't be removed after deploy
+  - optionally set `rsyncFrom` if you want to sync e.g. only `./build` dir
+  - set `branch` so that we can get correct revision hash
+- if you want every time to fetch a fresh repo copy and dun reploy on it:
+  - set `shallowClone: true` — this will speed up repo fetch speed and create a temporary workspace. **NOTE:** if you decide not to use `shallowClone`, you should set `workspace` path manually.
+If you set `shallowClone: true`, then the temporary workspace directory will be removed after deploy (unless you set `keepWorkspace: true`)
+  - set `repositoryUrl` and optionally `branch` and `gitConfig`

+### keepWorkspace

+Type: `Boolean`

+If `true` — we won't remove workspace dir after deploy.

 ### dirToCopy